 • salt, marjoram, nutmeg

-Peel potatoes and cut them thickly.
+Peel potatoes and dice them thickly.
 Dice onions into rings, slice carrots, cut thickly cabbage.

 Dice sausage and bacon.
 Fry them separately on the pan.